Moniteau County, Missouri

-Moniteau County (/mɒnɪˈtɔː/ mon-ih-TAW) is a county located in the U.S. state of Missouri.
+Moniteau County (/ˌmɒnɪˈtɔː/ mon-ih-TAW or /ˈmɒnɪtoʊ/ MON-it-oh) is a county located in the U.S. state of Missouri.
 As of the 2020 United States census, the population was 15,473.
 Its county seat is California.
 The county was organized February 14, 1845, and named for the Moniteau Creek.
 'Moniteau' is a French spelling of Manitou, Algonquian for the Great Spirit.

-Moniteau County is part of the Jefferson City, MO Metropolitan Statistical Area.
+Moniteau County is part of the Jefferson City, Missouri Metropolitan Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 419 sqmi, of which 415 sqmi is land and 3.8 sqmi (0.9%) is water.